 Setting timelines for a boomerang child's departure may help parents to set some limits on the situation while maintaining sight of the empty nest they may desperately miss.
 But commonly, parents will wave goodbye to their adult children only to turn around and wave hello to their own aging parents.
 Baby boomers may also come to be known as the sandwich generation; not only do they have adult children under their roofs, they may also house their aging parents who aren't ready for the nursing home.

 So if you're a parent with an abundance of free time, just remember there are plenty of parents who would rather trade places with you.
-For more information on the empty nest years, see the links on the next page.
+For more information on the empty nest years, see the links below.

 Related HowStuffWorks Articles

 - Angel, Sherry.
 "When Your Young Birds Have All Flown.
 Letting go of that last youngster can be a jarring experience, but there are ways to weather it."
 Los Angeles Times.
 Sept.
 12, 1990.

 - Baskin, Amy.
 "Empty Nest Envy."
 More.
 Nov.
 22, 2008.
 (Feb.
 5, 2009)http://www.more.ca/relationships/family-and-friends/empty-nest-envy/a/18861

 - Belkin, Lisa.
 "When Children Leave."
 New York Times.
 Sept.
 18, 2008.
 (Feb.
 5, 2009)http://www.nytimes.com/2008/09/18/fashion/18Work.html?scp=4&sq=empty+nest+syndrome&st=nyt